-The good news is that data from the U.S. Centers for Disease Control and Prevention (CDC) shows while COVID-19 infections do occur in fully vaccinated people, these instances appear to be exceptionally rare.
+Data from the U.S. Centers for Disease Control and Prevention (CDC) shows COVID-19 breakthrough cases occur in fully vaccinated people.

 Need a COVID-19 vaccine?

 Vaccinated individuals have a lower viral load if they get infected.
 But they still can pass it on to someone else, Brian said.

 Viral load means the amount of virus an infected person produces.
 If the viral load is significantly less due to vaccination, there’s less risk of transmitting the virus to others.

 So can vaccinated people spread COVID to a friend or family member who is not vaccinated?
 It can happen.

 “Very few things in medicine have a 0% chance of happening,” Brian said.